-- Bedload transport refers to conditions when grains bounce and skid along the riverbed (Church, 2006).
+- 10 Bedload transport refers to conditions when grains bounce and skid along the riverbed (Church, 2006).
 Numerous applications require predictions of bedload transport rates: ecological restoration, river engineering, and landscape evolution modeling provide examples.
 Predicting bedload fluxes is notoriously difficult, in part because they display wide fluctuations (Bunte and Abt, 2005; Recking et al., 2012).
-Considering this, any prediction of the bedload flux should really be supplemented by estimates of variability and the space or time scales over which averaged values converge. - Particle-based, stochastic approaches have been developed from which mean values, probability distributions, and averag-15 ing scales can all be obtained (e.g. Ancey and Pascal, 2020; Turowski, 2010).
-These approaches provide a more complete description of bedload transport than classic descriptions (e.g. Kalinske, 1947; Bagnold, 1966).
-However they remain largely kinematic in comparison, because they do explicitly incorporate the grain-scale mechanics (Furbish et al., 2021).
-In this paper, we provide a stochastic formulation of the bedload flux based directly on grain-scale mechanics.
-To achieve this, we first develop an improved Newtonian model of particle displacement which is applicable across a broad range of timescales. - 20 The original description of bedload displacement is due to Einstein, who calculated bedload displacement as a random sequence of rests interrupted by instantaneous steps (Einstein, 1937).
-Later, Lisle et al. (1998) and Lajeunesse et al. (2017) improved Einstein's approach by promoting his instantaneous steps to intervals of motion with constant velocity.
-Their approach can be summarized with the stochastic equation
+Considering this, any prediction of the bedload flux should really be supplemented by Variability in transport rates is strongest in weak transport conditions, where instantaneous fluxes can deviate from mean values by several - 15 orders of magnitude (Ancey et al., 2008; Benavides et al., 2022).
+Transport fluctuations lend scale-dependence to measured transport signals, whereby the statistical moments of transport depend on the averaging timescales (Singh et al., 2009; Saletti et al., 2015; A .
+Because weak bedload transport conditions are common in gravel-bed rivers (Andrews, 1994; Oldmeadow and Church, 2006; Church and , predictions of bedload transport should include estimates of variability and the space or time temporal scales over which averaged values converge. - 20 Particle-based, stochastic approaches have been developed from which mean values, probability distributions, and the dependence of measured values on averaging scales can all be obtained (e.g. Ancey and Pascal, 2020; Turowski, 2010).
+These approaches provide a more complete description of bedload transport than classic descriptions deterministic models (e.g. Kalinske, 1947; Bagnold, 1966).
+Howeverthey, existing stochastic models remain largely kinematicin comparison, because they do not explicitly incorporate the grain-scale mechanics model the Newtonian forces generating particle transport

+- 25 (Furbish et al., 2021).
+In this paper, we provide a stochastic develop a new statistical mechanics formulation of the bedload flux based directly on which is based on a Newtonian model for the dynamics of individual grains.
+This effort provides new understanding of how transport rate fluctuations and scale dependence originate from the grain-scale mechanics.
+To achieve this, we first develop an improved Newtonian model of particle displacement which is applicable across a broad range of timesealesdynamics. - 30 The original stochastic description of bedload displacement is due to Einstein, who calculated bedload displacement as a particle trajectories as random sequence of rests interrupted by instantaneous steps (Einstein, 1937).
+Later, Lisle et al. (1998) and Lajeunesse et al. (2017) improved, in what amounts to a pioneering application of the continuous time random walk (e.g. Montroll, 1964; Weiss, 1994).
+Many subsequent works have since generalized Einstein's original model, either by introducing different distributions for resting times and step distances than Einstein originally considered (Hubbell and Sayre, 1964; Schumer et al., 200 - 35 , or by incorporating resting of particles within the bed subsurface (Wu et al., 2020; Pierce and Hassan, 2020b, a).
+A conceptually different modification of Einstein's approach by promoting model replaces his instantaneous steps to intervals of motion with constant velocity .
+Their with intervals of particle motion at a constant velocity (Lisle et al., 1998; Lajeunesse et al., 2017).
+This approach can be summarized with the stochastic equation